Benson Family papers

 Method of Acquisition

-"Donation" This material was donated to the Augusta Richmond County Historical Society by an unknown donor in December of 1983.
-Acc# 1983.37
+"Donation" This material was donated to the Augusta Richmond County Historical Society by members of the Benson family between 1981-1993.

 - Title